vladserkoff/cv/readme.md

 +358407306647 | vladserkoff@pm.me | linkedin.com/in/vladserkoff | github.com/vladserkoff

 ## Summary
-Accomplished Senior Machine Learning Engineer and a Python developer with a specialized focus on deep learning technologies and a track record of developing high-impact solutions in computer vision.
-Proficient in enhancing data processing pipelines, model accuracy, and operational cost reduction.
-Experienced in applying multimodal techniques to projects, adept in delivering complex AI projects that consistently exceed performance benchmarks.
+Dedicated Senior Machine Learning Engineer with deep expertise in Python and deep learning, notably in computer vision applications.
+Demonstrated ability in enhancing data processing efficiencies, elevating model accuracies, and reducing operational expenditures.
+Skilled in leveraging multimodal techniques to exceed project benchmarks, with a history of delivering complex AI solutions.

 ## Key Skills & Technologies
-- **Deep Learning**: Neural network design, optimization, and deployment for vision and point cloud data.
+- **Deep Learning**: Design, optimization, and implementation of neural networks for vision, point cloud, and text data.
-- **Computer Vision**: CNNs, Object detection, image segmentation, and sensor fusion, OpenCV.
+- **Computer Vision**: Proficiency with CNNs, object detection, image segmentation, sensor fusion, and OpenCV.
-- **Machine Learning Tools**: PyTorch, Scikit-learn, AWS Sagemaker, Transformers.
+- **Machine Learning Tools**: Hands-on experience with PyTorch, Scikit-learn, AWS Sagemaker, and Transformers.
-- **Data Engineering**: Efficient large-scale data pipeline design, vector databases, PostgreSQL.
+- **Data Engineering**: Development of scalable data pipelines, experience with vector databases, and PostgreSQL.
-- **Multimodal LLMs**: BERT, Stable Diffusion fine-tuning with LORAs, CLIP embeddings, prompt engineering.
+- **Multimodal LLMs**: Practical application of BERT, fine-tuning Stable Diffusion with LORAs, CLIP embeddings, and prompt engineering.
-- **Model Optimization**: Quantization, pruning, and compression.
+- **Model Optimization**: Proficient in model quantization, pruning, and compression techniques.
-- **Languages and tools**: Python, SQL, Bash, Docker, Git.
+- **Languages and tools**: Proficient in Python, SQL, Bash, with practical use of Docker and Git.
-- **Team Leadership**: Junior scientist mentorship and project team direction.
+- **Team Leadership**: Guided junior scientists and supported tech development effectively.

 ## Professional Experience

 ### Senior Deep Learning Engineer, SharperShape, September 2019 - Present
-- Reduced 3D point cloud segmentation time by 50% using novel graph neural network architecture.
+- Achieved a 50% reduction in 3D point cloud segmentation time through a new graph neural network design.
-- Reduced model training time from 7 days to 20 hours, cutting costs by 80%.
+- Streamlined model training processes, reducing time from 7 days to 20 hours and cutting associated costs by 80%.
-- Developed and maintained object detection, classification, and segmentation pipelines, boosting label team productivity by 50-70%.
+- Enhanced object detection, classification, and segmentation pipelines, increasing labelling team efficiency by 50-70%.
-- Implemented a tree species classifier using hyperspectral data, 30% more accurate than RGB baseline.
+- Developed a tree species classifier using hyperspectral data, achieving a 30% higher accuracy rate compared to the RGB baseline.
-- Lowered false negative rate by 30% on object detector by fusing LiDAR and RGB data streams.
+- Decreased the false negative rate in object detection by 30% through innovative LiDAR and RGB data fusion.
-- Improved RGB camera and LiDAR sensor calibration by 15% through edge and line detection algorithms.
+- Refined RGB camera and LiDAR sensor calibration by 15% via advanced edge and line detection algorithms.
-- Delivered 10+ educational presentations, sharing insights and best practices with upper management and cross-functional teams.
+- Contributed to team development by delivering over 10 educational sessions on insights and best practices.
-- Improved development workflows, including PR reviews for 5+ teammates, and enforced coding standards, such as docstrings and type hinting.
+- Standardized development workflows, including PR reviews and coding standards implementation for the team.

 ### Deep Learning Engineer, Dexpa, November 2018 - August 2019
-- Engineered a neural network based time-series forecasting pipeline beating human performance by 3%.
+- Designed a neural network for time-series forecasting that surpassed human accuracy benchmarks by 3%.
-- Researched SOTA approaches for stock and currency exchange markets.
+- Conducted research on state-of-the-art methodologies for financial markets.
-- Mentored an intern to full data scientist role within one year, emphasizing hands-on training and project ownership.
+- Successfully mentored an intern to transition to a full-fledged data scientist role within one year through practical project involvement.

 ### Senior Data Scientist, Stream, DCA, Flocktory, Mamsy, March 2014 - October 2018
-- Created a person identification system for event imagery, serving over 100 employees.
+- Developed a person identification system utilized by over 100 employees for event imagery management.
-- Optimized high-load real time bidding system increasing profitability manifold.
+- Enhanced a high-load real-time bidding system, significantly increasing system profitability.
-- Compiled an extensive embedding catalog of 100M web pages for categorization and clustered 300M users by interests.
+- Assembled a comprehensive embedding catalog of 100M web pages, facilitating efficient web page categorization.
+- Clustered 300M users according to interests using advanced data analysis techniques.
-- Built customer purchase matching tool by creating unified product taxonomy using NLP tools.
+- Implemented a customer purchase matching tool by establishing a unified product taxonomy with NLP methodologies.
-- Optimized banner ad placements via reinforcement learning.
+- Improved banner ad placement effectiveness using reinforcement learning strategies.

 ## Education